1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Art educators in Wisconsin promoting the practice of art education, including curriculum development, student assessment, classroom environment, advocacy, and conference/event support.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Art educators in Wisconsin promoting the practice of art education, including curriculum development, student assessment, classroom environment, advocacy, and conference/event support.
+Confirm the full requirements in the official notice before applying.